ReinoutStevens/damp.qwalkeko/README.md

 You can clone this repository and import it as an Eclipse plugin project.
 Note that you will also have to install [Ekeko](https://github.com/cderoove/damp.ekeko/), [Keko](https://github.com/ReinoutStevens/damp.keko) and [PPA](http://www.sable.mcgill.ca/ppa/).

+The next step is getting a local copy of the git repository you want to query.
+In order to reason about this repository a metadata file must be constructed so that QwalKeko can import the repository.
+This is done by feeding it to `git-scrapper.core/create-product` and `git-scrapper.core/process-product`, which will output an xml-file.
+This file can then be placed in a new eclipse project.
+Enabling the Ekeko and History nature on this project will enable reasoning about the repository.

 ## Implementation
 QwalKeko is implemented on Clojure, and combines [Qwal](https://github.com/ReinoutStevens/damp.qwal) with [Ekeko](https://github.com/cderoove/damp.ekeko).